 Core to our mission is keeping our programs accessible to everyone.
 With your help, we can continue to provide affordable education and support to both aspiring and established entrepreneurs.
 Help us impact more people who dream of owning their own business and support us in uplifting neighborhood enterprises.

-This fall, Build Institute is proud to introduce to you a carefully curated box of exciting goodies from Detroit-based small businesses.
+Build Institute is proud to introduce to you a carefully curated box of exciting goodies from Detroit-based small businesses.
 Shipped directly to your door in time for your holiday gatherings, our Build Box features a wonderful selection of products from our graduates.
-The Box is perfect gift for friends, family or clients and supports local entrepreneurs and Detroit’s economy.
+The box makes a perfect gift for friends, family or clients and supports local entrepreneurs and Detroit’s economy.
 Numbers are limited so order a box or two for yourself and a friend today!

-Buy Local!
-Buy a Build Box this holiday season!
+Support Local!
+Get a Build Box this holiday season!

 I’m a relative newcomer to Detroit, having moved here in 2012 to teach elementary school on the west side of the city.
 When I tell my friends and family on the east coast why this city is so special to me, the spirit of Detroiters always stands out in my mind.
 Everyone I meet is passionate and involved in something to create a stronger Detroit – whether it’s working with youth, rehabbing a home, starting a business, organizing a block club, volunteering in spare time, and much more.
 Doing all these things is not the unique part, but it’s the underlying purpose – contributing to something greater – that sets Detroit apart.

 With all the challenges Detroiters have faced in the past and present, those who have chosen to stay and those who are moving here now share a common passion for making Detroit a better place.
 It’s an infectious spirit that has always made me want to play my part.